KL Rahul

-Kannaur Lokesh Rahul (/kn/; born 18 April 1992) is an Indian cricketer who plays for the Indian national team.
-He is a right-handed wicket-keeper batter.
-He plays for Delhi Capitals in the Indian Premier League and for Karnataka in domestic cricket.
+Kannaur Lokesh Rahul (/kn/; born 18 April 1992) is an Indian cricketer.
+He plays for the Indian national cricket team.
+He is a former Indian cricket team captain.
+Rahul represents the Karnataka cricket team in Indian domestic cricket and Delhi Capitals in the Indian Premier League.
+He is currently the vice-captain of the Indian cricket team in the Test cricket format.

 Rahul made his international debut in 2014 against Australia in the Boxing Day Test in Melbourne.
 Two years after his Test debut, Rahul made his One-Day International debut in 2016 against Zimbabwe, where he scored his first century by hitting a six on the last ball to reach 100* (115) from 94 (114), which was also the only six of the entire match.
 Rahul is the first and only Indian cricketer to score an ODI century on his debut.
 On the same tour, he made his T20I debut.

 Early and personal life

-Rahul was born on 18 April 1992 to K. N. Lokesh and Rajeshwari in Bangalore, Karnataka in a Kannada-speaking family.
-His father Lokesh, who hails from Kannanur in Magadi, is a professor and former director at the National Institute of Technology Karnataka (NITK) in Mangalore.
+Kannaur Lokesh Rahul was born on 18 April 1992 to KN Lokesh and Rajeshwari in Bangalore, Karnataka into a Kannadiga family.
+His father, who hails from Kananur in Magadi, is a professor and former director at the National Institute of Technology Karnataka (NITK) in Mangalore.
 His mother, Rajeshwari, is a professor at Mangalore University.
 His father was a fan of cricketer Sunil Gavaskar and wanted to name his own son after Gavaskar's son but mistook Rohan Gavaskar's name for Rahul.